A Language of Simple Twists (Part 1)

-Sometime ago, while walking, huddled against the rain and wind of Dublin, I happened to glance skyward, hoping to catch a glimpse of blue against the infinite grey.
-What I encountered instead, high above in the window of ancient tower, alarmed and excited me.
-Despite the hooded garment, which partially obscuring her face, I could see that she was sitting, staring downward.
-Illuminated by the flame of her candle, it seemed as though she was writing.
+Sometime ago, while rushing, huddled against the rain and wind of Dublin, I happened to glance skyward, hoping for a glimpse of blue against the infinite grey.
+In the process, I spotted the figure of a woman in a window, high above in an ancient tower.
+Despite the hooded garment obscuring her face, a candle flame illuminated her downward focus on some intentional activity.

-Not one to shy away from the inexplicable, I embarked upon a new and absorbing undertaking, determining from that day forward to investigate what I had seen.
-I was quite certain that the figure was as solid as her candle, her cowl and her writing implement.
-I knew as well, that even if I could not gain access to that tower and even if I could and should find it uninhabited, there was something in this experience that I was meant to uncover.
+Not one to retreat from the inexplicable, I embarked upon a new and absorbing project and determined from that day to investigate my sighting.
+Whoever she was, she was not, I was certain, imaginary.
+She and her concentrated pose had been of substance.
+And I knew as well, that even if I could not gain access to that tower, and even if I did and found it uninhabited, there was something here I was meant to discover.

-Following in her footsteps then, as we may our venerable ones, I explored a language of nets, knots, loops, braids and singed papers.
-Inspired by Celtic knots and networks, the traditions of the Incan Quechua language and its system of Quipu knots, Shime rope structures and demarcations of the Shinto religion, and other less culturally specific forms, this research reiterates the notion that in addition to their material uses, basic thread formations operate as language.
+Following her lead then, I devised my own tangled language, imagining links between nets, knots, loops and braids, and the histories of communication systems.
+Inspired by the symbolism of Celtic knots and networks, the traditions of the Incan Quechua language and its system of Quipu knots, Shime rope structures and demarcations of the Shinto religion, and other less culturally specific fiber forms, this research substantiates that in addition to their physical uses, thread formations have the capacity to speak.

 On the Topology of Celtic Knot Designs